petsc/petsc/doc/docs/changes/dev.rst

 .. rubric:: General:

+- PETSc now requires a C99 compliant C compiler in all cases.
+Previously C99 was only required when building PETSc, but this now extends to public interfaces and header-files
+- PETSc now requires a C++11 compliant C++ compiler.
+Note this requirement is only enforced if C++ is used; it is acceptable to have a compiler that does not support C++11 if you only ever build C source
+- PETSc now requires at least Microsoft Visual Studio 2015 when using the Microsoft Visual C/C++ Compiler

 .. rubric:: Configure/Build:

 - C++ dialect will now also be inferred from compiler flags, although users will be warned that they should let PETSc auto-detect the flag when setting the dialect this way